DengYuelin/multi_ursim_interface/README.md

 Remember to set the correct **Host IP** and **Custom port** (set to corresponding script_sender_port) in URSim's **Installation -> URCaps -> External Control** for each robot.

-To run the interface for both robots:
+To run the interface for a single robots:
 ```bash
 roslaunch ursim_control single_ur5e_control.launch robot_name:=robot1 robot_ip:=192.168.56.101 reverse_port:=50001 script_sender_port:=50002 trajectory_port:=50003
 ```